upcoming offerings

 My name is Dev,

-I have been teaching yoga internationally since 2015, and I am currently rooted in Washington State.
+I began teaching yoga internationally in 2015.
+Originally from Washington State, I am currently rooted in Princeton, New Jersey.

 From a young age I felt deeply introspective and full of questions.
-My curiosity towards philosophy, spirituality, and self actualization over the years naturally led me to the path of yoga when I was seventeen.
-By 2015 I had set aside all other pursuits, left college, and dedicated my life to yoga.
-Since then I have studied and taught all over the globe with colleagues and students of all ages, from all walks of life.
+My curiosity towards philosophy, spirituality, and self actualization over the years naturally landed me on the path of yoga by the time I was seventeen.
+In shortly after I set aside all other pursuits, left college, and dedicated my life to the practice.
+Since then I have studied and taught all over the globe with colleagues and students from all walks of life.

-I have learned from many illuminating teachers over the years, without whom I wouldn’t be where I am today.
+I have accumulated over one thousand hours of training with many illuminating teachers over the years, without whom I wouldn’t be where I am today.
 All my love and gratitude to Talia Sutra, Tony Lupinacci, Dr. Rose Erin Vaughan, Carling Harps, Patrick Beach, along with Kamala and Jahnavi of the Samadhi Collective and the Yandara Yoga Institute family.

 Have questions?